zwang695/alexa-skills-list/skills/B01CJRUAF6/README.md

 To use the Baby Stats skill, try saying...

-* *Alexa ask baby stats to add poo*
+* *Alexa ask baby stats to add poop and pee*

 * *Alexa ask baby stats when was the last poo*

-* *Alexa ask baby stats to get stats for today*
+* *Alexa ask baby stats to add poop*

+Update: 05/17
+You can now add 2 counts at the same time, just use the word AND in between the 2 counts.

+Examples:
+Alexa, ask baby stats to add wet and stool
+Alexa, ask baby stats to add stool and wet
+Alexa, ask baby stats to add poop and pee

-You now have BabyStats on the GO!
+Don't forget about BabyStats on the GO!
 You can use our mobile app in the Google Play or Amazon App store, or our Online Viewer from any browser.

 Go to our website https://www.baby-stats.com/ and follow the links on the bottom of the page to navigate to the app store of your choosing or the Online Viewer.